Stroke

 Ways to reduce your risk of stroke:

-• Exercise regularly and eat healthy to manage or maintain your weight.
-The experts at Bryan LifePointe can help you
+- Exercise regularly and eat healthy to manage or maintain your weight.

 Stroke Treatment

-Our skilled interventional radiologists are certified and Bryan Medical Center is a national leader in innovative stroke treatment.
-Additionally, Bryan is the only hospital in Lincoln with a neurohospitalist, trained to provide expert care to stroke patients while in the hospital.
+Our skilled interventional radiologists and neurosurgeons are certified and Bryan Medical Center is a national leader in innovative stroke treatment.
+Additionally, Bryan is the only hospital in Lincoln with an inhouse neurology team, trained to provide expert care to stroke patients while in the hospital.

 Ischemic Strokes

-If t-PA is given within one to three hours of a stroke, t-PA may improve the chances of recovery.
+If the IV thrombolytic is given within one to three hours of a stroke, this medication may improve the chances of recovery.

 The tight timeframe between a stroke and treatment is why it’s so important to identify a stroke immediately.

-Our specially trained interventional radiologists are the only doctors in Lincoln with the expertise and skill to use the Solitaire Revascularization Device (SRD), an advanced treatment that:
+Our specially trained interventional radiologists and neurosurgeons are the only doctors in Lincoln with the expertise and skill to use mechanical devices to remove a clot inside of the brain.
+This restores blood flow to the brain.

 Hemorrhagic Strokes